LoyolaChicagoBooks/introcs-csharp/rst/programstructure.rst

 is still there after you complete a whole statement, there may well be an issue to look at.
-Sometimes fixing the issue makes the annotation go away, but sometimes your program may really be fixed, and the error annotation does not go away until you formally compile/build the whole program.
+Sometimes fixing the issue makes the annotation go away, but sometimes your program may really be fixed, even though the error annotation does not go away *until you formally compile/build the whole program*.
 This annoying ambiguity leads some people to turn off error annotations, and just let the system note errors after a complete compile cycle.